Festival Traditions

 Throughout its history, the Band has electrified audiences with its trademark style of explosive sound and colorful street theater.
 Originally formed as part of a theatre company, the band is well known for its fancifully costumed performers as well as its high-energy music.

-This annual patriotic tradition features the combined Charleston Concert Band and Columbia Community Band in a concert ranging from rousing marches to Broadway show tunes, and concluding with a stirring musical tribute to each of the armed forces of our great country.
+This annual patriotic tradition features the Charleston Concert Band in a concert ranging from rousing marches to Broadway show tunes, and concluding with a stirring musical tribute to each of the armed forces of our great country.
 Come salute our soldiers, sailors, airmen and marines who gave their lives to protect our freedom.
 Bring a chair or blanket to this FREE event.

 Venue: Cannon Street Arts Center, 134 Cannon Street